Why Active People Skip Their Physio Exercises (And How to Actually Get Them Done)

 3. Habit Stack

-Do balance exercises while you brush your teeth
+• Balance exercises while brushing your teeth

 Sometimes when patients are having trouble remembering to do their rehab, I ask them to create a reminder in their phone then and there.
 If I don't they inevitably forget once they leave the clinic and the cycle continues.